top of page

 Alyssa Appelman, Ph.D., is an associate professor in the William Allen White School of Journalism and Mass Communications at the University of Kansas.

-Alyssa's research focuses on news accuracy and credibility.
-Through a media psychology framework, she empirically tests the effects of journalistic practices.
-She has conducted projects on the effects and significance of grammatical errors, stylistic errors and factual errors in news articles.
-She also has conducted studies that specifically examine message effects and information processing in digital and social media.
-Her work employs experimental analyses, as well as other quantitative methods.
+Alyssa specializes in news accuracy and credibility.
+She tests the effects of journalistic norms and practices on readers.
+She has conducted projects on the effects of grammatical errors, stylistic errors and factual errors in news articles.
+More broadly, she’s interested in the effects of message characteristics in digital and social media.

 Her work has been published in several peer-reviewed journals: